Gin-no-kami/docker-pixivutil2/README.md

 In order to play nicely with Unraid's file permissions, PixivUtil2 is run as the user pixuvUser with PUID 99 and GPID 100 with a 000 mask.
 These are hardcoded values used in the Dockerfile when the account is created, but I would welcome a merge-request to make this user specified.

 ## Running
 The container automatically all new images from the `member_list.txt` on a set time based on the `CRON` variable.
-You can get an interactive session (with the same config/options) by running '/pixivRun.sh'.
+You can get an interactive session (with the same config/options) by running `/pixivAuto.sh -i`.

 ## Build and Deploy Steps:
 ```